Sakran

 Sakran is a town and administrative subdivision (tehsil) of Hub District in the province of Balochistan, Pakistan.

 Most of the population are Baloch & Lasi, and minority are Pashtun.
 The main tribes are Bizenjo, Rakhsani, Marri, Rind, Gurginari, Mohammed Hasni, Sasoli, Qalandrani, Mengal, Meerwani, Qambrani, Shaikh, Jamot, Moondra, Wahora, and Kakar.
 99% of the population are Muslim while the remainder are Hindu and Christian.

-The tehsil was part of Lasbela District until 2022, when the district was split to create Hub District: containing this tehsil along with Dureji Tehsil, Gadani Tehsil, Hub Tehsil, and Sonmiani Tehsil.
+The region was part of Lasbela District until 2022, when the district was split to create Hub District: containing this tehsil along with Dureji Tehsil, Gadani Tehsil, Hub Tehsil, and Sonmiani Tehsil.
+It was given official status of tehsil in 2025.